-As on 31st March 2015 your Company did not have any Subsidiary neither didit have an Associate Company nor did it enter in to a Joint Venture with any othercompany.
+As on 31st March 2016 your Company did not have any Subsidiary neither didit have an Associate Company nor did it enter in to a Joint Venture with any othercompany.

 The Company is committed to maintain the highest standards of corporate governance andadhere to the corporate governance requirements set out by SEBI.
 The Company has alsoimplemented several best corporate governance practices as prevalent globally.
 The reporton Corporate Governance as stipulated under the Listing Agreement forms an integral partof this Report.
 The requisite certificate from the Auditors of the Company confirmingcompliance with the conditions of corporate governance is attached to the report onCorporate Governance.

-Pursuant to the requirement of the Companies Act 2013 and provisions of ListingAgreement applicable to the Company your Company has adopted Vigil mechanism (WhistleBlower Policy) for satisfying the Company's Code of Conduct and Ethics andparticularly to assuring that business is conducted with integrity and that the Company'sfinancial information is accurate.
+Pursuant to the requirement of the Companies Act 2013 and provisions of ListingAgreement applicable to the Company your Company has adopted Vigil mechanism (WhistleBlower Policy) for complying with the Company's Code of Conduct and Ethics andparticularly to assuring that business is conducted with integrity and that the Company'sfinancial information is accurate.
 The reportable matters may be disclosed by theemployees to the Management / Managing Director / Chairman of the Audit

 Your Company treats its "human resources" as one of its most importantassets.
 Your Company continuously invests in attraction retention and development oftalent on an ongoing basis.
 A number of programs that provide focused people attention arecurrently underway.
 Your Company thrust is on the promotion of talent internally throughjob rotation and job enlargement.